jknowles/DataScienceLivestream/index.md

 ### What's the latest?

 Here I'll catch you up on my progress so when you tune in you can see what I've done and where I'm at for the day.

+#### 09/22/2016

+Continuing the data cleaning theme today I am going to write code that identifies agencies that have their data reported by another agency.
+I will look at the different ways this occurs in the data (within year, across years, etc.) and then I will write some functions to clean this in different ways that I can apply when needed.

 #### 09/21/2016

-Today I plan on using some of the missing data flags in the dataset to apply custom rules for different missingness patterns.
-If this goes smoothly, I also intend to do some work identifying my own set of flags for missing patterns in the data.
-This will involve a lot of EDA work and some careful use of conditional and logical statements to come up with strong business logic that captures different cases.
+Today I investigated the missing data flags in the dataset to apply custom rules for different missingness patterns.
+I specifically identified when only a few arbitrary months of data were missing and reconciled the case where that data is not reported at all and cases where the data is included in another month of reporting.

+This involved a lot of EDA work and some careful use of conditional and logical statements to come up with strong business logic that captures different cases.
+I also wrote a few more cleaning functions using `dplyr`.

 #### 09/20/2016